applications arE CLOSED

 In addition, this position also involves assisting with breeding monitoring and video camera work (placing cameras at the feeding stations and at the colonies, downloading videos, charging batteries etc).

-Duration : We usually hire people for a minimum of 3 months but longer stays are encouraged.
-We expect the candidate to start around early February 2023.
+Duration : We usually hire people for a minimum of 6 months but longer stays are encouraged.
+We expect the candidate to start early September 2025.

 Living conditions: The team lives and works together in a remote place.
 It is important to be able to endure long working hours and an intensive rhythm in the field while sharing communal tasks and life style at the house.
 The field team can vary, usually from 8-10 people between August and September down to 3-5 from November to July.
 Usually the team is international and good English knowledge is essential.